gavinyork/zephyr3d/doc/markdown/scene.scenenode.removechildren.md

 ## SceneNode.removeChildren() method

-Removes all children from this node
+Remove all children from this node.

 **Signature:**